 Anyone who makes a fair amount of kombucha will know what it is like to have a SCOBY surplus!
 My SCOBY hotel has no vacancy and I can’t give them away fast enough.
 Maybe I should sell them!
 Well, I decided to explore my options.
 I can’t throw them away because I grew them, they are like my little SCOBY babies.

-One day while reading about pH balancing the soil in my garden I thought, maybe my SCOBY’s could help with that!
+One day while reading about how to balance garden pH in my garden I thought, maybe my SCOBY’s could help with that!
 Now, my tomatoes are happy….and I didn’t have to waste any of my precious kombucha spawn.

 Here is a chart that shows plants affinity for acid or alkaline.